 5th WV Regiment Co.
 G

 This company was raised in Pittsburgh, Pa., by Chatham T. Ewing, J.D.
 Owens, H.A.
 Evans and others, and was composed of residents of Allegheny and surrounding counties of Pennsylvania, and a few from Wheeling, Va., bearing the name of the Plummer Guards.
 John D. Owens was elected Captain and C.T.
 Ewing 1st.
-Lt., and the company began to drill.
+Lieutenant, and the company began to drill.
 The organization was completed fully on May 15th.
 Joseph Plummer, at the time a prominent shoe dealer on Wood Street, in return for the honor of having the company named after him, bought uniforms for the men, consisting of a suit of grey cloth pants, and jackets trimmed with black, very neat and pretty.

 The quota of Pennsylvania being full, Gov. Curtin declined to accept the company, and the men chafed under the inability to get into the seat of war.
 At this time the confederates were becoming active in Western Virginia, and Major Oakes, at Wheeling, came to Pittsburgh to get some troops.
 The Plummer Guards at once accepted service, going to Wheeling on the steamer John T. McCombs, making their first camp on the steamboat Courier, and afterward in Camp Carlisle.
 They were mustered into U.S. service by Captain Craig on June 13, 1861 and mustered out on Aug.
 8, 1864.